serenaivery4/HelpAge-Belize-Project/README.md

 ### React Tabs/Pages
     - About Me:
         [
-            Server 1,200 clients
+            Serves 1,200 clients
-            Provide free electricity for seniors
+            Provides free electricity for seniors
             Provides food boxes
-            Belize is the bridges between Latin America and the Caribbean 60% poverty rate in Belize
+            Belize is the bridge between Latin America and the Caribbean 60% poverty rate in Belize
             Promote awareness of wellness
             Home visits and care packages